African Mask Plant Care

 To create an ideal soil mix for your African Mask Plant, combine peat moss, perlite, and sand in equal parts.
 Peat moss retains moisture, perlite promotes drainage, and sand contributes to the overall texture of the soil.
 This well-balanced mixture provides an optimal environment for the plant’s roots to thrive.

-See also Devil's Ivy Plant Care
+See also Firecracker Plant Care

 Avoid compacted soil